johudsonRx/serverless-external-adaptor/README.md

-# Serverless Chainlink NodeJS External Adapter Template
+# Serverless Chainlink NodeJS External Adapter Template: Multiple Endpoint Price Average

 This template provides a basic framework for testing/debugging Chainlink external adaptors hosted on serverless locally via VS Code debugging tools.
+The adaptor will call three endpoints, obtain price data (for the price of 1 Bitcoin) from them, and then get the average of those three prices.
 It also provides a framework for deploying serverless functions to the cloud via AWS.

 ## Prerequisites